ianestraikh/melbourne-historical-sights-ios/README.md

 ### Sight List Screen - SightsTableViewController
 * The table view shows a list of sights.
 * Tapping on a sight takes the user back to the map and focuses on the sight.
-* Sights can be searched, search bar appears by swiping down.
+* The sights can be searched, the search bar appears by swiping down.
-* Each sight can be deleted by swiping left and clicking **Delete** button.
+* Each sight can be deleted by swiping left and clicking the **Delete** button.
 * The list can be sorted by A-Z or Z-A alphabetical orders.
-* **+** button on the navigation bar leads to EditSightViewController.
+* The **+** button on the navigation bar leads to EditSightViewController.

 ### Sight Detail Screen - SightDetailViewController
 * This screen displays the image, title, description and location of a sight.
-* **Edit** button on the navigation bar lead to EditSightViewController.
+* The **Edit** button on the navigation bar leads to EditSightViewController.

 ### Add Sight Screen - EditSightViewController
-* The screen allows user to add/change the image, title, description, marker and set location.
+* The screen allows the user to add/change the image, title, description, marker and set location.

 ## Acknowledgement
 Most of the solutions in the application are derived from the [FIT5140: Advanced mobile systems](http://www.monash.edu/pubs/handbooks/units/FIT5140.html) tutorial materials.
 The other external resources, the code is used from, are cited as links in comments.